 Somatic cells pass through the mitotic cell cycle, while gametes reproduce by meiosis.
-In the meiotic cell cycle, four daughter cells are produced instead of two.
+Four daughter cells are produced in the meiotic cell cycle instead of two.
 These cells are haploid and contain half the number of chromosomes that the original cell.

 Células poliploides y aneuploides:

-The term ploidy refers to the number of sets of chromosomes that are found in the nucleus of a cell.
-The sets of chromosomes in the diploid cells are presented in pairs, while the haploid cells contain half the number of chromosomes that a diploid cell.
+The term ploidy refers to the number of sets of chromosomes found in the nucleus of a cell.
+The stages of chromosomes in the diploid cells are presented in pairs, while the haploid cells contain half the number of chromosomes that a diploid cell.

 A cell that is polyploid has additional sets of homologous chromosomes.
-The genome in this type of cells contains three or more haploid sets.
-For example, a cell that is triploid has three sets of haploid chromosomes and a cell that is tetraploid has four sets of haploid chromosomes.
+The genome in this type of cell contains three or more haploid sets.
+For example, a triploid cell has three haploid chromosomes, and a tetraploid cell has four haploid chromosomes.

-A cell that is aneuploid contains an abnormal amount of chromosomes.
-It may have extra or missing chromosomes or it may have a chromosome number that is not a multiple of the haploid number.
+An aneuploid cell contains an abnormal amount of chromosomes.
+It may have extra or missing chromosomes or a chromosome number that is not a multiple of the haploid number.

-Aneuploidy occurs as a result of a chromosomal mutation that occurs during cell division.
+Aneuploidy occurs due to a chromosomal mutation that occurs during cell division.
 The homologous chromosomes do not separate correctly, which results in daughter cells with too many or too few chromosomes.

 Diploid and haploid life cycles